 While many steps in vesicular trafficking are now known, some have evaded discovery.
 Schekman continues to look for receptors in the endoplasmic reticulum membrane that find appropriate protein cargo for transport to the Golgi.
 He is also trying to identify molecules that help protein-laden vesicles move from the Golgi out of the cell.
 Schekman, with as much passion for science today as he has had throughout his career, is confident he can persuade Nature to reveal undiscovered routes in her traffic patterns.

 Thomas C. Südhof

 For people to have ideas, to experience happiness, or to remember the lyrics of a song, the neurons in their brains must communicate.
 This communication occurs in a manner similar to a relay racer passing a baton from one runner to the next.

-When stimulated, a presynaptic neuron releases a "baton" in the form of a chemical messenger—called a neurotransmitter—across a synapse, a small gap between the cells in the brain.
+When stimulated, a presynaptic neuron releases a “baton” in the form of a chemical messenger—called a neurotransmitter—across a synapseexternal link, opens in a new tab, a small gap between the cells in the brain.
 Then, a postsynaptic neuron absorbs the message and conveys it to subsequent neurons.